LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Experiments and Results

-The effectiveness of the proposed method for lane marking detection in event camera-based images (DET dataset \cite{Cheng2019}) is evaluated using multiclass and binary class labels.
+The effectiveness of the proposed method for lane marking detection in event camera-based images (DET dataset \cite{Cheng2019}) is evaluated using multiclass and binary-class labels.
 The results are compared with the state-of-the-art algorithm benchmark on the DET dataset.
-The proposed method is evaluated in terms of the $F1$ score and the mean $IoU$.
+The proposed method is evaluated in terms of the mean $F1$ score and the mean $IoU$.
 The details are described below.

-\subsection{DET Dataset}
+\subsection{DET dataset}

 In our experiments, we use the benchmark developed by \cite{Cheng2019}.
 A high-resolution dynamic vision sensor dataset for lane detection is published.
-The dynamic vision sensor is a type of event-based sensor that responds to local variations in brightness.
-It does not follow the principle of standard RGB cameras, but individual pixels are incorporated in the sensor function individually and asynchronously, recording variations in brightness.
-The DET dataset is collected using a CeleX-V device with a resolution of $1280 \times 1280$ mounted on a car.
+The dynamic vision sensor is a type of event-based sensor that responds to variations in brightness.
+It does not follow the principle of frame-based RGB cameras, but individual pixels are incorporated in the sensor function individually and asynchronously, recording variations in brightness.
+The DET dataset is collected using a CeleX-V event camera with a resolution of $1280 \times 800$ mounted on a car.
 The dataset is recorded at different times of day and comprises various traffic scenes, such as urban roads, tunnels, bridges, and overpasses.
 The dataset also includes various lane types, such as parallel dashed lines, single lines, and single dashed lines.
 The DET dataset consists of a total of $5424$ images with binary and multiclass labels.
-In the case of multiple classes, the labels are categorized into five classes, where four labels correspond to different lane types and the other label is for the background.
-In this work, we use both types of labels to evaluate the proposed method.
+In the case of multiple classes, the labels are categorized into five classes, where four labels correspond to different lane types and the last label is for the background.
+In this work, we use both (lanes and background) types of labels to evaluate the proposed method.
 For the experimental evaluation, the dataset is split into training, validation and test data at percentages of 50\%, 16\%, and 33\%, respectively.